pratalytics/learnings/javascript/README.md

 All of the files in the application share the same global namespace.\
 The order in which they are loaded in the HTML matters
 ### Refactoring
-The idea is to change the code with changing its functionality
+The idea is to change the code with changing its functionality.
+The goal of refactoring is to make the code readable.
+How far you can abstract the code.

+### Debugging
+Use the debugger statement

 ## Tools
 ### Declaring and assigning variables, naming convention
 ```javascript